marijnh/Eloquent-JavaScript/06_object.md

 }
 ```

-This class stores its content in a single array with _width_ ×
+The class stores its content in a single array of _width_ × _height_
-_height_ elements.
-The elements are stored row-by-row, so for example
+elements.
+The elements are stored row-by-row, so for example the third
-the third element in the fifth row is (using zero-based indexing)
+element in the fifth row is (using zero-based indexing) stored at
-stored at position 4 × _width_ + 2.
+position 4 × _width_ + 2.

 The constructor function takes a width, height, and an optional
 content function that will be used to fill in the initial values.
-There are also `get` and `set` methods to retrieve and update elements
+There are `get` and `set` methods to retrieve and update elements in
-in the matrix.
+the matrix.

 When looping over a matrix, you are usually interested in the position
 of the elements as well as the elements themselves, so we'll have our